Mihir Kanade: Work on the right to development

 Kanade has for long been a strong advocate for a legally binding instrument on the right to development and has played an active role in the process of its elaboration.
 He was invited by the Chair-Rapporteur of the Intergovernmental Working Group on the Right to Development at its 20th session in Geneva to provide expert advice to Member States on the “formulation of the right to development and the nature of obligations of State parties to a legally binding instrument on the right to development”, in pursuance of Resolution 39/9 of the UN Human Rights Council.
 Following this, Kanade was appointed as the chair of the drafting group of international experts for preparing a legally binding instrument on the right to development.
-His mandate included drafting extensive commentaries on the draft treaty.
+His mandate included drafting extensive commentaries on the zero draft of the treaty.
+Kanade has thereafter led the legal discussions at the Working Group on the Right to Development at its 21st, 22nd and 23rd sessions, as well as the process of revising the draft convention along with updated commentaries.

-On 13 March 2020, Kanade was elected by the UN Human Rights Council as a member of the Expert Mechanism on the Right to Development, a special procedure established by the UN Human Rights Council on 27 September 2019 through Resolution 42/23.
+On 13 March 2020, Kanade was elected by the UN Human Rights Council as a member of the Expert Mechanism on the Right to Development, a subsidiary body of the UN Human Rights Council on 27 September 2019 through Resolution 42/23.
 Kanade was elected as a representative of the Asia-Pacific Region on the expert mechanism.
+During this mandate, Kanade authored a thematic study on "Operationalizing the Right to Development in Implementing the Sustainable Development Goals".
+This study provides guidance to States and other stakeholders on operationalizing the right to development in achieving the Sustainable Development Goals incorporated in the 2030 Agenda for Sustainable Development, focusing on their means of implementation and the duty of States for international cooperation.
+It also highlights the heightened importance and urgency of bringing the 2030 Agenda back on track during and in the aftermath of the coronavirus disease (COVID-19) pandemic.
+He was reappointed by the Human Rights Council on this mandate on 4 April 2023.